 Support for Families & Caregivers

-Most caregivers are so devoted to caring for their loved one that they don’t have much time to care for themselves.
+As a caregiver or family member, you’re likely so devoted to caring for your loved one that you don’t have much time to care for yourself.
 It’s a natural impulse that’s as noble as it is self-defeating.
-A study by the Federal Department of Health and Human Services found that more than 30 percent of those caring for seniors aged 65 and older described their own health as “fair to poor.”
+A study by the Federal Department of Health and Human Services found that more than 30 percent of people caring for seniors aged 65 and older described their own health as “fair to poor.”
 Other researchers have found that caregivers use prescription drugs for depression, anxiety, and insomnia two to three times as often as the rest of the population.

-Take short breaks as well as long breaks: Short breaks could be as simple as having a friend or relative take over your responsibilities for a few hours while you see a movie or go out to dinner.
-Longer breaks are also needed to provide the kind of thorough renewal caregivers need to restore their physical and mental equilibrium.
+Take short breaks as well as long breaks: Short breaks could be as simple as asking a friend or relative to take over your responsibilities for a few hours while you see a movie or go out to dinner.
+Longer breaks are also essential to restore your physical and mental equilibrium.
 For longer break options, please view our Respite Care page.